 When two-way Colorado football star Travis Hunter reaches the NFL, three-time All-Pro cornerback Patrick Peterson doesn't think he'll be playing both positions like many expect him to -- instead believing that, like Deion Sanders, Hunter will stick to one position because franchises won't want to risk having their asset damaged.

 "No NFL team will allow Travis to play both ways, not full-time at least," Peterson said on the March 14 edition of the "All Facts No Brakes" podcast (h/t FOX Sports).
 "I think if they do give him an opportunity, he'll be more like Deion Sanders.
-Like a pitch count.
-[A team] will give him maybe 8-10 plays a game.
+Like a pitch count. will give him maybe 8-10 plays a game.

 Two-way Colorado football star Travis Hunter could see NFL earnings affected if teams won't play him at CB and WR